Sigma Faucets Review & Rating Updated: 6/07/21

 What the company does not manufacture, however, are its faucets.

 It designs, engineers, and prototypes the faucets.
-It applies its fabulous finishes and assembles the finished faucets.
-But it does not cast, forge, machine, or manufacture the components that go into the faucets.
-These are made by someone else – outside companies, mostly in Asia but also in Germany, Bulgaria, Italy, and Hungary.
-Because components and parts comprising more than 51% of the value of its faucets are manufactured outside the U.S., Sigma faucets are not "Made in U.S.A." according to the rules established by the Federal Trade Commission.
-Note 2
+It applies its fabulous finishes, polishes, and assembles the finished faucets.
+But, it does not cast, forge, or machine the components that go into the faucets.
+These are made by someone else – outside companies, mostly in China but also in Germany, Bulgaria, Italy, and Hungary.

 Sigma sources faucets and faucet components internationally from a variety of manufacturers and suppliers, including: